TianTian20021211/MLintro/README.md

 # README
-This is Homework from course Introduction to Machine Learning, THU CST 24Spring
+These are the assignments from the course “Introduction to Machine Learning,” Tsinghua University, Computer Science and Technology, Spring 2024.